-The bridge became a symbol of racial tension in the area during the 1966 Hough Riots, when vandals removed planks from the bridge and set it on fire, ostensibly to prevent the Kinsman Road residents from accessing the Jackowo side of the bridge.
+The bridge became a symbol of racial tension in the area during the 1966 Hough Riots.
+Here, vandals removed planks from the bridge and set it on fire.
+This was done ostensibly to prevent the Kinsman Road residents from accessing the Jackowo side of the bridge.

-Instead of repairing the damage to the bridge, the city opted to close it completely, a decision that ended up having large-scale implications a decade later as federal courts cited its closure as evidence that the city had actively worked to segregate Cleveland’s schools based on race.
+Instead of repairing the damage to the bridge, the city opted to close it completely.
+This was a decision that ended up having large-scale implications a decade later.
+Federal courts cited its closure as evidence that the city had actively worked to segregate Cleveland’s schools based on race.

 For more than 50 years, the ill-fated yet elegant suspension bridge has sat abandoned, waiting for some party to invest in its repair and rehabilitation.
-Overgrown foliage blocks both ends on Sidaway Avenue and Berwick Road, and their location on private property makes it nearly impossible to access.
+Overgrown foliage blocks both ends on Sidaway Avenue and Berwick Road.
+Their location on private property makes it nearly impossible to access.
 Overall, it’s not surprising that this location made it onto our list of the best abandoned places in Ohio.

 Warner and Swasey Observatory (East Cleveland)

 Though ivy now covers its walls and its grand copper dome is now pockmarked with gaping holes, the former Warner and Swasey Observatory on Hanover Drive still shows evidence of its previous splendor.
-The observatory was a gift to the Case School of Applied Science from the Warner and Swasey telescope company, with its original tower and dome completed in 1919.
+The observatory was a gift to the Case School of Applied Science from the Warner and Swasey telescope company.
+Its original tower and dome was completed in 1919.

-Over the three decades that followed, the facility continued to expand, but by 1950, the growing city’s increasing light pollution obscured most of the celestial bodies astronomers wished to study.
-The telescope was moved to a site in Arizona, and although research continued on the campus until the late 1970s, the observatory was closed for good in 1982.
+Over the three decades that followed, the facility continued to expand.
+But, by 1950, the growing city’s increasing light pollution obscured most of the celestial bodies astronomers wished to study.
+The telescope was moved to a site in Arizona.
+Although research continued on the campus until the late 1970s, the observatory was closed for good in 1982.

-In 2005, a wealthy developer purchased the property at a foreclosure auction with the vision of transforming the observatory into a luxurious residence, but those plans were scuttled when the developer was convicted of fraud and sent to prison in 2007.
-Since then, nature has continued to take its toll on the structures, making it a tempting destination for urban explorers in the region, looking for great abandoned places in Ohio.
+In 2005, a wealthy developer purchased the property at a foreclosure auction.
+This was done with the vision of transforming the observatory into a luxurious residence.
+However, those plans were scuttled when the developer was convicted of fraud and sent to prison in 2007.
+Since then, nature has continued to take its toll on the structures, making it a tempting destination for urban explorers in the region.

 Cincinnati Subway (Cincinnati)

-The Central Parkway component of the route opened in 1928, and when the stock market crashed the following year, ushering in the Great Depression, any considerations for extending the route were effectively destroyed.
+The Central Parkway component of the route opened in 1928.
+When the stock market crashed the following year, ushering in the Great Depression, any considerations for extending the route were effectively destroyed.

 In the 1930s, several proposals for the project were floated, including one that envisioned running trolleys through the subway tunnels, but the tunnels’ sharp bends couldn’t accommodate the length of the cars.
 The city manager considered opening them to automobile traffic in 1939, but the cost of converting the tunnels was too steep to proceed.